 Relational Research is a not-for-profit entity and owns the Intellectual Property.
 It has registered trademarks in the European Union, the United States, South Africa and China, with registration in process in Singapore.
 Relational Research continues to develop ideas and applications in the field of Relational Thinking.

-Relational Analytics is a for-profit company, majority-owned by Relational Research.
+Relational Analytics is a for-profit company, majority-owned by Relational Research, which is a non-profit organisation.
 It has an exclusive world-wide license for the metrics, which are then sub-licensed to consulting firms.
-Among the early licensees are specialist firms such as Renuma, as well as large companies like KPMG.